jonsiu8/imgchannel/src/pages/posts/2019-12-24 Enjoy The Christmas Spirit/Enjoy The Christmas Spirit.md

 ![giftwrapping](./giftwrapping.jpg)

-I’m actually ok with people spending more during Christmas because they want to give.
+I’m ok with people spending more during Christmas because they want to give.
 Don’t feel guilty about spending to be part of the holiday spirit.
 But just like anything else, overdoing something is terrible.

 ## Remember these tips to make the most of your Christmas giving experience: